-While we don't know for certain how children derive 1-link theories or the individual links that serve as building blocks for 3-link patterns, working through the plausible options highlights the learning assumptions needed to support derivation of different linking theory representations.
+While we don't know for certain how children would derive 1-link theories or the individual links that serve as building blocks for 3-link patterns, working through the plausible options highlights the learning assumptions needed to support derivation of different linking theory representations.
 In particular, if UTAH's linking theory is the correct target knowledge, then there's only one way a child could derive either the three 1-link theories or the building blocks for the 3-link pattern: she must use the relatively liberal option where only a single unidirectional link in either direction (role to position or position to role) is required to be reliable.
 In contrast, if rUTAH's linking theory is the correct target knowledge, a child could derive the three 1-link theories or the building blocks for the 3-link pattern in a number of ways - that is, the acquisition process for deriving rUTAH is more robust.
 This is presumably because rUTAH redefines many exceptions to the UTAH primary linking pattern as paradigmatic cases of the rUTAH primary linking pattern, and so it's easier for a child to view the rUTAH links as reliable from the input.

-4.2 One 3-link theory: UTAH vs. rUTAH
+4.2 One 3-link theory

-But what if we believe the target state is one 3-link theory?
-The previous analysis suggests that a child trying to derive UTAH may have a harder time generating the appropriate 3-link pattern, compared with a child trying to derive rUTAH.
+But what if we, as linguists, believe the correct target state is one 3-link theory?
+The previous analysis suggests that a child trying to derive UTAH may have a qualitatively harder time generating the appropriate 3-link pattern, compared with a child trying to derive rUTAH.
 However, let's suppose that the child has successfully generated the appropriate 3-link pattern for UTAH or rUTAH, and now needs to evaluate whether the 3-link pattern is reliable enough to derive the corresponding 3-link theory.

 Recall from the evaluation process for 3-link patterns discussed in section 3.3.2 that sufficiency threshold analysis is done through the filter of the 3-link pattern: a link instance either obeys the 3-link pattern or it doesn't.
 This brings up a question about how to count instances of a 3-link pattern.
 Consider this use of the verb pet: Lily pets the kitties.
-If each link is considered an instance of the 3-link pattern, this use counts as two instances that obey the UTAH 3-link pattern: one for AGENT \leftrightarrow subject and one for PATIENT \leftrightarrow object.
+If each link is considered an instance of the 3-link pattern, this use counts as two instances that obey the UTAH 3-link pattern: one for AGENT $\leftrightarrow$ subject and one for PATIENT $\leftrightarrow$ object.
 In contrast, if each verb use is considered an instance of the 3-link pattern, this use counts as a single instance that obeys the UTAH pattern, as all thematic roles are in their expected positions.
 Because it's unclear a priori which one a child would select, we show the results of both approaches (link-based and verb-use-based) to counting 3-link linking instances in Table 7 below.

-This analysis again highlights the impact that the choice of UTAH or rUTAH can have.
+This analysis again suggests a qualitative difference between UTAH and rUTAH.
 Put simply, a child trying to derive one 3-link theory for UTAH won't be able to infer that the 3-link pattern is in fact reliable for all English verbs, no matter what age the child is and no matter how linking pattern instances are counted (by individual link or by verb use).
 The child's input before age three, four, and five never surpasses the required number of pattern-matching verbs to support this inference.
 In contrast, a child trying to derive one 3-link theory for rUTAH will always be able to infer that the 3-link pattern is reliable and therefore this pattern is good to have as a 3-link linking theory.
-This is because there are very few exceptional verbs when viewing the input through a rUTAH lens.